 Opened in 1999, Port Bouvard is renowned for its recreational environment.
-Boat owners are encouraged to enjoy their boats, even live onboard their vessels to take full advantage of the marina lifestyle.
+Boat owners are encouraged to enjoy their boats and take full advantage of the marina lifestyle.
 As a result, boat owners at Port Bouvard Marina experience a strong sense of community and camaraderie, whether they are enjoying a dockside party, dining at the marina café restaurant, or simply spending quiet time on the water.

-Port Bouvard Marina has everything for today’s boat owner, including wet and dry pens, a fuel jetty with diesel and ULP, pump out facility, private bathroom facilities, and plenty of car parking.
-Trailer boat owners are also catered for with a state-of-the-art boat ramp facility.
-Four lanes, orderly floating pontoons, and boat wash down areas are available to annual membership holders and casual users (fees apply).
+Port Bouvard Marina has everything for today’s boat owner, including wet and dry pens, a fuel jetty with diesel and premium ULP, pump out facility, private bathroom facilities, and plenty of car parking.
+Trailer boat owners are also catered for with a state-of-the-art boat ramp facility with four lanes, and on retrieving there are boat wash down and engine flushing bays as well as GPS calibration points.

-The Marina Village features a boat broker, licensed café/restaurant, general store with basic chandlery items, engine repair facilities, fishing tackle, houseboat hire, and charter operations.
+The Marina Village features a boat broker, licensed café/restaurant, fish, chips and takeways, bait and tackle store with chandlery items, boat repair facilities, dolphin and whale watching tours and fishing charter operations.